eclipse-tractusx/traceability-foss/docs/arc42.md

 ![arc42_003](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_003.png)

 The Trace-X acts as a consumer of the Portal component.
-The Trace-X contains a Restful client (REST template) that build a REST call to the mentioned Portal API based on its known URL (the Portal URL is configurable in the Trace-X).
+The Trace-X contains a Restful client (REST template) that builds a REST call to the mentioned Portal API based on its known URL (the Portal URL is configurable in the Trace-X).
-Request contains "bpns" provided by the component during sending notifications.
-Like described in the above section, the security aspect is required in order to achieve a REST call against the Portal.
-As a response, the Trace-X gets the corresponding BPN mappings to EDC urls where a notification should be send over.
+The Portal is used to authenticate users and requests against the backend.
 And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 #### [Outdated] EDC API

 ![arc42_004](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_004.png)

-The Trace-X acts as a consumer of the EDC component.
+The Trace-X acts as a consumer and provider of the EDC component.
 In Trace-X we communicate with EDC directly only for the sake of fulfilling quality-investigation functionality.
 Specific use cases can be viewed in [Runtime view](../runtime-view/index.adoc) section.
-For this purposes the integrated EDC clients in the Trace-X are responsible for creating restful requests to the EDC component.
+For these purposes the integrated EDC clients in the Trace-X are responsible for creating restful requests to the EDC component.
 And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 ## Solution strategy